Fort (Mumbai precinct)

-Fort is a business and art district in the city of Mumbai, Maharashtra, India.
+Fort is a business and art Subdistrict in the city of Mumbai, Maharashtra, India.
 The area gets its name after the erstwhile defensive fort, Bombay Fort and its annexe Fort George, built by the British East India Company around Bombay Castle.

 The area extends from the docks in the east, to Azad Maidan in the west; Chhatrapati Shivaji Maharaj Terminus in the north to Kala Ghoda in the south.
 This area is the heart of the financial markets of the city & multiple British era structures are located in this neighbourhood.